amirulmenjeni/dmine/README.md

 such as a timer to limit the duration of how long the spider will run and specifying its output format.

-The following example will run the *reddit* spider for a maximum 3 hours, save the scraped data as `jsonlines` format in a file called `data.jsonl`.
+The following example will run the *reddit* spider for a maximum 3 of hours, and save the scraped data as `jsonlines` format in a file called `data.jsonl`.

 ```
 $ dmine -s reddit -w jsonl -o data.jsonl